List of Ubisoft subsidiaries: Ubisoft Abu Dhabi

 Ubisoft Abu Dhabi was founded in 2011 in Abu Dhabi, United Arab Emirates, with the goal of fostering the video game industry in the country.
 The studio focuses on working on mobile titles, such as the CSI series, and maintain Growtopia, a game Ubisoft acquired in 2017.
 Ubisoft Abu Dhabi has more than 60 employees as of May 2021.

 Ubisoft Chengdu

 Ubisoft Chengdu was founded in 2008 in Chengdu, as Ubisoft's second studio in China.
 The studio also served as a support studio, working on games such as Scott Pilgrim vs. the World: The Game, and provided Chinese localisation services for games like Might & Magic: Duel of Champions.
 Ubisoft Chengdu led the development of Monkey King Escape, a mobile title, and casual games Scrabble (2013), Uno (2017) and Wheel of Fortune.
 Ubisoft Chengdu has more than 420 employees as of May 2021.

 Ubisoft Da Nang

 Ubisoft Da Nang was established in September 2019 in Da Nang, Vietnam.
 It will help develop mobile games and "Instant Games" for other platforms like Facebook, with plans to hire 100 developers in three years.
+They led the development of PC and console ports of Valiant Hearts: Coming Home, the Apple Arcade title Rabbids: Legends of the Multiverse as well as numerous browser games based on Ubisoft's franchises.